Data Risk Management: Framework, Assessment & Strategies

 • Keep Your Business Running: Good data risk management helps you maintain data availability and integrity.
 This keeps your business processes and services running smoothly.

 • Protect Your Reputation: Data breaches can seriously damage your reputation.
 You’ll lose customer trust and business opportunities.
-Proactive risk management helps you prevent these incidents.
+Good risk management helps you prevent these incidents.

-• Avoid Costly Breaches: The costs of data breaches can be huge - legal fees, fines, and cleanup efforts add up fast.
+• Avoid Costly Breaches: The costs of data breaches can be huge.
+Legal fees and fines add up fast.
 Data risk management helps you prevent or reduce these costs.

 • Make Better Decisions: Data risk management shows you potential risks and vulnerabilities in your systems.
 This helps you make smart decisions about where to invest your security budget.

-Eight steps to perform a data risk assessment
+How do you perform a data risk assessment and analysis?

 Here’s how to do it:

 1. Identify Your Data Assets: Start by finding and cataloging all your data assets.
-This includes databases, files, applications, and any other places where you store or process data.
+This includes databases and applications, plus any other places where you store or process data.

 2. Classify Your Data: Sort your data based on how sensitive and important it is.
 You might use categories like public, internal, confidential, or highly confidential.
 This helps you figure out how much protection each type needs.

-3. Find Threats and Vulnerabilities: For each data asset, identify potential threats (like compromised employee credentials, natural disasters, human error) and vulnerabilities (like SQL injection, outdated software).
+3. Find Threats and Vulnerabilities: For each data asset, identify potential threats (like compromised employee credentials and human error) and vulnerabilities (like SQL injection, outdated software).
 Use dark web monitoring and vulnerability assessments to guide this process.

 4. Assess Impact and Likelihood: For each risk you’ve identified, figure out how much it would hurt your business if it happened.
 Also evaluate how likely it is to occur.
 You can rate these as low, medium, or high, or use actual numbers like financial impact and probability percentages.